Kirby: Planet Robobot: Plot

-A massive spacecraft called the Access Ark suddenly conquers and mechanizes Kirby's home planet of Popstar.
-King Dedede and Meta Knight try to fight back, but Castle Dedede and the Halberd (Meta Knight's airship) are both easily destroyed by a single shot of the ship's laser defense systems.
+One day, a massive spacecraft called the Access Ark suddenly conquers and mechanizes Kirby's home, Planet Popstar.
+King Dedede and Meta Knight try to fight back, but Castle Dedede and Meta Knight's airship, the Halberd, are both easily destroyed by a single shot of the ship's laser defense systems.
 Kirby, who slept through the entire invasion, awakens to find his planet being stripped of its energy and sets off to make things right.

 Kirby destroys the five bases across the five corners of Planet Popstar that serve as the Access Ark's landing legs.
 In the midst of doing so, he acquires the Robobot Armor, a mysterious power suit that adapts to and enhances his powers of absorbing and copying abilities.
-Kirby also encounters an alien secretary of the Haltmann Works Company named Susie, who claims to be gathering endemic natural resources from the planet's ecosystems for her boss.
-As Kirby fights back against the company's colonization, he also battles a cybernetic Whispy Woods, a hologram defense system featuring some of his past enemies, Susie in her power suit, a mechanized Meta Knight renamed "Mecha Knight," and three imperfect clones of Dedede.
+Kirby also encounters an alien secretary of the Haltmann Works Company named Susie, who claims to be gathering endemic natural resources from the planet's ecosystems for her boss, President Max Profitt Haltmann, the president and CEO of the Haltmann Works Company, who has been following the business plans of a supercomputer named Star Dream.
+As Kirby fights back against the company's colonization, he also battles Clanky Woods (a cybernetic Whispy Woods), a hologram defense system featuring some of his past enemies, Susie in her power suit, a brainwashed and mechanized Meta Knight renamed "Mecha Knight," and three imperfect clones of Dedede.

-After destroying the five bases and rendering the Access Ark immobile, Kirby infiltrates the Ark and confronts President Max Profitt Haltmann, the president and CEO of the Haltmann Works Company.
-Haltmann, who has been following the business plans of a supercomputer named Star Dream, fires Susie for failing to stop Kirby.
+After destroying the five bases and rendering the Access Ark immobile, Kirby infiltrates the Ark and confronts Haltmann after freeing Meta Knight from his brainwashing.
+Haltmann fires Susie for failing to stop Kirby.
 He then duels Kirby in his own power suit but is defeated.
 Enraged, Haltmann attempts to use Star Dream to destroy Kirby, but is betrayed by Susie, who intends on selling the machine to other companies.
 However, Star Dream becomes self-aware, possesses Haltmann's body, and attacks Susie.
 Star Dream then announces that all organic life-forms are obstacles in Haltmann Works' business plan of prosperity, assimilates Haltmann, and embarks on a mission of intergalactic destruction.
-As Susie reawakens and implores Kirby to stop Star Dream, Meta Knight returns with the repaired Halberd and Kirby fuses it with his Robobot Armor to confront the supercomputer.
+As Susie reawakens and, with a change of heart, implores Kirby to stop Star Dream, Meta Knight returns with the repaired Halberd and Kirby fuses it with his Robobot Armor to confront the supercomputer.